7 Key Transportation Industry Trends (2022-2025)

-The UN predicts that urbanization will only increase in the coming years, with 68% of the world population living in urban areas by 2050.
+The UN predicts that urbanization will only increase in the coming years.
+With 68% of the world population projected to live in urban areas by 2050.

-In a recent report by the policy organization Transport For America, they argue that rather than widening roads or expanding urban sprawl, to truly address the root cause of congestion would mean using technology to “measure the time, speed, and convenience of travel by all modes of transportation...investments that make travel more efficient in real terms instead of investments that simply encourage more driving.”
+In a recent report by the policy organization Transport For America, they argue that rather than widening roads or expanding urban sprawl, to truly address the root cause of congestion would mean using technology to “measure the time, speed, and convenience of travel by all modes of transportation...investments that make travel more efficient in real terms instead of investments that simply encourage more driving”.

 In other words, investments in infrastructure and technology encourage the efficient use of transit.

-Flexible and data-driven transportation like MaaS can mitigate the issues around increasing traffic congestion environmental concerns all while providing a better value proposition for businesses.
+Flexible and data-driven transportation like MaaS can mitigate the issues around traffic congestion environmental concerns all while providing a better value proposition for businesses.

 MaaS apps and solutions have already begun to pick up steam.